 Your Blood Sugar Levels

-As we mentioned before, it is important to monitor your blood sugar levels before and after you ride.
-You can use a blood glucose meter or a continuous glucose monitor.
-A continuous glucose monitor is easier to use while riding a bike.
+As we mentioned before, monitoring your blood sugar levels before and after you ride is important.
+You can use a blood glucose meter or a continuous glucose monitor, which is easier to use while riding a bike.

-Your blood sugar may drop if you exercise for a long period of time or ride at a high intensity.
-This is because your body uses up sugar for energy when you exercise.
-It is important to have a snack before riding and to check your blood sugar levels frequently.
+Your blood sugar may drop if you exercise for an extended period or ride at a high intensity.
+This is because your body uses sugar for energy when you exercise.
+Ensure to have a snack before riding and always check your blood sugar levels while at it.

-If you feel like your blood sugar is dropping too low, stop riding, check your blood glucose levels, and have a snack or glucose packet.
+If your blood sugar is dropping too low, stop riding, check your blood glucose levels, and have a snack or glucose packet.

 Your Medications

 If you take insulin or other diabetes medications, you may need to adjust your dose before and after riding.
-This is because exercise can affect how your body metabolizes sugar.
+Exercise can affect how your body metabolizes sugar.

-It is important to talk to your doctor about how exercise will affect your medication needs.
-You may need to adjust your dose or the time of day that you take your medication.
+Ensure to talk to your doctor about how exercise will affect your medication needs.
+You may need to adjust your dose or the timing of your medication.

 Your Equipment

-When cycling with diabetes, it is important to have the right equipment.
+When cycling with diabetes, it is crucial to have the right equipment.

 You should wear a medical ID bracelet, necklace, or extra information about you that says you have diabetes.
-This way, if something happens and you are unable to speak, people will know that you have diabetes and can provide proper care.
+This way, if something happens, and you are unable to speak, people will know that you have diabetes and can provide proper care.
+“A medical ID bracelet or necklace is essential for cyclists with diabetes in case of an emergency,” advises Bicycling magazine.

-You should also carry a small kit with you that includes things like a glucose meter, test strips, snacks, juice, and glucose packets.
+You should also carry a small kit with you that includes a glucose meter, test strips, snacks, juice, and glucose packets.
 This way, if your blood sugar drops, you will be prepared.
+Diabetes UK recommends packing twice as many supplies as you think you’ll need when exercising to be safe.

 Your Feet

-Diabetics are at an increased risk for foot problems.
-This is because diabetes can cause nerve damage and reduce blood flow to the feet.
+People with diabetes are at an increased risk for foot problems.
+Diabetes can cause nerve damage and reduce blood flow to the feet.

 Also, be sure to wear shoes that fit well and provide support.
-If you are having trouble finding shoes that fit well, talk to a specialty store about getting fitted for cycling shoes.
+If you have trouble finding shoes that fit well, talk to a specialty store about getting fitted for cycling shoes.
+The American Diabetes Association recommends having your feet measured and properly fitted each time you buy new shoes.

 Your Bike

-Be sure to get a bike that fits you well and is comfortable to ride.
-A good bike fit is important for everyone, but it is especially important for diabetics.
+Be sure to get a bike that fits you well and is comfortable.
+A proper bike fit is essential for everyone, but especially so for people with diabetes.

 Are There Negative Effects of Cycling With Diabetes?